-- (a) room to sail to the mark when her proper course is to sail close to it, and - (b) room to round the mark as necessary to sail the course.
+- (a) room to sail to the mark when her proper course is to sail close to it, and - (b) room or pass to round the mark as necessary to sail the course without touching the mark.

 However, mark-room for a boat does not include room to tack unless she is overlapped inside and to windward of the boat required to give mark-room and she would be fetching the mark after her tack.